flee598/starter-hugo-academic/content/project/connectivity/index.md

 Both SBNs and OCNs can replicate the node topology of real rivers.
 The choice of which algorithm to use will depend on the research aims, SBNs are faster to generate and more tractable, whereas OCNs can reproduce a wider variety of the characteristics of real rivers, but are more time-consuming to generate.
 When quantifying node topology in river networks we recommend the orthogonal node metrics eccentricity, when interested in network centrality, and mean neighbour degree, when interested in local node importance.

-**River networks: an analysis of simulating algorithms and graph metrics used to quantify** *In review*
+Article: **River networks: an analysis of simulating algorithms and graph metrics used to quantify** *In review*

 {{< figure src="connect_fig_2.png" caption="Trait response to disturbance.
 C = Competition, R = Reproduction, D = Dispersal" numbered="false" >}}

 In the second part of my PhD we presented a mechanistic model of a freshwater fish metacommunity and used the model to understand how environmental variability can interact with disturbance to shape patterns of species richness.
 Understanding how species coexist remains a long-running challenge in ecology.
 Coexistence, and hence patterns of richness and diversity, result from a combination of selection, drift, speciation, and dispersal, the relative importance of each being context and scale-dependent.
 Here, we have outlined a simple, but flexible model that focuses on variability in species traits and that explicitly considers network structure when representing freshwater fish metacommunity dynamics.
 Our findings suggest that when looking to understand how species may respond to disturbance regimes in the future, an understanding of environmental spatial structure (ESS) is also needed as ESS can mediate the effects of disturbance.

-**Environmental spatial structure mediates metacommunity response to disturbance in dendritic ecological networks** *In prep*
+Article: **Environmental spatial structure mediates metacommunity response to disturbance in dendritic ecological networks** *In prep*

 {{< figure src="connect_fig_3.png" caption="Spatiotemporal aspects of connectivity in rivers" numbered="false" >}}